bxavaby/vault/README.md

 ### 13. AI Coding

 - **AI Integration**:
-  - Copilot is set up inside VS Code for prompt code assistance and debugging.
+  - Copilot was set up inside VS Code for prompt code assistance and debugging.
+I had already configured it through GitHub, by connecting it to VS Code and installing the plug-in.
   - [Fabric Framework](https://github.com/danielmiessler/fabric):
-      Utilized for its sleek and simple solution to leverage LLMs directly from the command line, enhancing workflow efficiency and allowing for swift experimentation.
+      Used it for its sleek and simple solution to leverage LLMs directly from the command line, enhancing workflow efficiency and allowing for swift experimentation.

 ---